Client Success Coordinator

 Full Time

-This role reports directly to the Cortavo Sales Director.
+This role reports to the Retention Director.

 • Maintain updated knowledge of company sales offerings, products, and services